algobulls/algobulls_help_site/docs/member/my-strategies.md

 ![Custom Strategies](imgs/ms2.png)

-Once you choose your marketplace, select the strategy of your choice and click execute.
+Once you choose your marketplace, select the strategy of your choice and click `execute`.
 In this way you can add the strategy to your [My Strategies](https://app.algobulls.com/manage-strategies) and Portfolio page.

 ## Add or Remove strategies from the Live or Virtual Trading Mode

 ---

 ![Custom Strategies](imgs/ms6.png)